dktrcoco/PWA_Budget_Tracker/README.md

 ## Testing

 If you are investigating this code locally, testing through cli and local hosting is encouraged.
+Additionally, in order to test offline functionality, you'll need to go to Inspect -> Application -> Service Worker and check the box marked 'offline'.
 If you find anything, please open an issue or contact me directly.

 ## Questions